-The Bachelor of Science in Music Education (BS) is a professional degree for students who are interested in teaching music in K-12 schools.
+The Bachelor of Science (BS) in Music Education is a professional degree for students who are interested in teaching music.
 This program is an intense study of music and education that ultimately leads to teacher licensure.
 Students develop skills, concepts, and methodologies in music theory, composition, general musicianship, music history, arranging/orchestrating, improvising, conducting, and music performance.

 Undergraduate program highlights include:

-- Music education faculty with specialties in all areas of music education (choral, general, instrumental) who provide personalized attention to students and support teacher preparation
+- Full-time faculty with specialties in all areas of music education (choral, general, instrumental) who provide personalized attention to students and support teacher preparation

 - An emphasis on experiential learning that is based on current research and best practices